 Here are a few easy ways you can use the kief at the bottom of your grinder to make hash:

 - Hand rolling (the most basic and traditional method of producing hash)

 - Pressing with a hot iron

 Did you know that kief, the power-packed resin glands containing the trichomes of the cannabis plant, can be extracted without putting any effort into grinding?

 By undergoing a short, easy process that we’ll get into momentarily, you can change your kief into liquid form so that you can “squeeze it out” of the plant.

 In order to make rosin, you’ll need few items on hand such as a hot plate and some parchment paper.
 Fill the parchment paper with your product of choice, insert it in between the two sides of the hot plate, then press together for around two seconds.

 Quality Kief Starts With Quality Bud

 The process of decarbing kief is vital for many cannabis enthusiasts, new and old.
 To produce great quality kief though, you need to start with high-quality bud — that’s why we only ever recommend using fresh, organic cannabis from a reputable source like our blog.

 You could save money by buying regular or mid-grade weed, but the kief they produce will give you a disappointing moment that ruins your experience.
 Instead, buy the best beasters – or better yet, headies if you can afford it – to have a great time right from the beginning.
-Plus, with a high-quality organic strain like those grown at Medispensary, you’ll need less kief to achieve desired effects In other words, a little goes quite a long way.’
+Plus, with a high-quality organic souche like those grown at Medispensary, you’ll need less kief to achieve desired effects In other words, a little goes quite a long way.’